 The three week mark is nearing.
 In a few long nights, it will be almost three weeks of surviving on under 3 hours of sleep a night.
 That’s right, folks.
 While my son excels at many things, sleeping has never been one of them.
 Lately, however, the proverbial shit has hit the fan.
 Transitioning him from a crib to a toddler bed has proved to be the nightmare I fully expected and this mama is so tired that I almost can’t even function.
 Yet, I do.
 Because… parenthood.

 After two and a half years of being the proud and heavily caffeinated mom to a poor sleeper, I have heard it all.
 Everything from “have you tried monster spray (to rid the room of monsters he is not yet afraid of)?” to “if my child slept like that, I would have quit a while ago.”
-I’m not entirely sure what you mean by quit but it doesn’t sound entirely legal.
+I’m not entirely sure what you mean by quit and it doesn’t sound entirely legal.
 People are quick to jump in with ideas and suggestions.
 Especially fellow moms who knows the pain of sleep deprivation.
 The motive is good.
 The delivery sounds a lot like judgement to an exhausted mom struggling to make it from one day to the next.

 Nearly everyone knows that my adorable bundle of toddler goodness has never been a champ at the at sleeping.
 Hell, I – honest to god – know newborns who sleep better than he’s ever slept.
 What most people don’t know is the guilt that lies behind every smile I present and every selfie we take.
 It’s impossible to lie awake at 2am (for the fifth time that night) with your toddler and not feel like a failure.
 At least, for me it is.